amit221/es6-interface/README.md

-<h1>es6-interface</h1>
+<h1>javascript-class-interface</h1>
-Interface is a Nodejs module  that let you build interfaces for es6 classes
+javascript-class-interface is a Nodejs module  that let you build interfaces for es6 classes

 <h2>Introduction</h2>
 in today javascript there is no way to declare an interface like other language's as php or java. with es6-interface easily build interfaces , use multi interfaces on the same class and secure your class.

-<h2>Notice</h2>
-version 1 has been deprecated and will not longer be supported.<br>
-if you are using version 1 in your code and upgrade to version 2  your code wont work. i recommend you to upgrade to v2 .<br>
- its a lot easier to use and now your class can use multi interface for the same class

 <h2>Limitations</h2>